Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-In the Table we also list for comparison the ``direct'' calculations from the CFD parameterization, as well as, in the column before the last, the results of the sum rules obtained from ``fixed-$t$'' dispersion relations by the Bonn-Paris group \cite{Buettiker:2003pp}.
-Finally, in the last column we provide the NNLO SU(3) ChPT values from \cite{Bijnens:2004bu}, except for the scalar threshold parameters for which we use the ``main numbers'' in the review \cite{,Bijnens:2014lea}, in which the values of the scalar scattering lengths from \cite{Buettiker:2003pp} were included in the fit and therefore they are very consistent with the previous column.
+In the table we also list for comparison the ``direct'' calculations from the CFD parameterization, as well as, in the column before the last, the results of the sum rules obtained from ``fixed-$t$'' dispersion relations by the Bonn-Paris group \cite{Buettiker:2003pp}.
+Finally, in the last column, we provide the NNLO SU(3) ChPT values from \cite{Bijnens:2004bu}, except for the scalar threshold parameters for which we use the ``main numbers'' in the review \cite{,Bijnens:2014lea}, in which the values of the scalar scattering lengths from \cite{Buettiker:2003pp} were included in the fit and therefore they are very consistent with the previous column.

 Note that we have imposed Roy-Steiner equations only for our CFD $S$ and $P$-waves.
 These are the ones for which we expect the best agreement, first between the different values of the sum rules and also with the direct CFD result.
-Actually, we have already seen that the agreement is remarkable for the scalar scattering lengths, and by combining the different sum rules as explained above, our "Final result" has somewhat smaller uncertainties.
-We have show it as a blue diamond in Fig.\ref{fig:sclcfd}.
-For the scalar slopes we are at the few percent deviation which translates into an average deviation on the two-sigma level.
-We consider this quite acceptable, because one has to keep in mind that there is no precise data or simply no data at all for this waves until roughly 100 MeV above threshold.
+Actually, in the previous subsection we have already seen that the agreement is remarkable for the scalar scattering lengths.
+For the scalar slopes, there is a few-percent deviation which translates into a two-sigma level average deviation.
+We consider this quite acceptable because one has to keep in mind that there are no precise data or simply no data at all for these waves until roughly 100 MeV above threshold.
 Note that, as shown in Table \ref{tab:lepcontri}, the largest contribution for each of the scalar sum rules is a different one.
-Therefore the fact that all our sum rules are fairly compatible among themselves is highly non-trivial.
-In addition, we are fairly consistent with the dispersive results of \cite{Buettiker:2003pp}, except for the slope $b_0^{1/2}$, which is lower than ours, but not too far from the direct CFD value, although the NNLO ChPT estimate seems to prefer our sum-rule values.
+Therefore, the fact that all our sum rules are fairly compatible among themselves is highly non-trivial.
+In addition, we are quite consistent with the dispersive results of \cite{Buettiker:2003pp}, except for the slope $b_0^{1/2}$, which is lower than ours, but not too far from the direct CFD value, although the NNLO ChPT estimate seems to prefer our sum-rule values.